Canop/broot/website/docs/conf_verbs.md

 leave_broot | no | whether to quit broot on execution (default: `true`) from_shell | no | whether the verb must be executed from the parent shell (needs `br`, default: `false`).
 As this is executed after broot closed, this isn't compatible with `leave_broot = false` apply_to | no | the type of selection this verb applies to, may be `"file"`, `"directory"` or `"any"`.
-You may declare two verbs with the same key if the first one applies to only files or only directories
+You may declare two verbs with the same key if the first one applies to only files or only directories set_working_dir | no | whether the working dir of the process must be set to the currenly selected directory (default to false)

 !!!
 Note
 	The `from_shell` attribute exists because some actions can't possibly be useful from a subshell.
 For example `cd` is a shell builtin which must be executed in the parent shell.